sgodfrey66/Polls_and_press/part_04/readme.md

 ### Technical Report

 You can imagine your technical report as a primer or recipe on how to replicate your modeling process.
-Length and format are up to you (though something roughly the length and tone of your executive summaries from Project 4 would be a great starting point).
+Length and format are up to you.
 At a minimum, your technical report should contain:

 1. How you acquired your data (including any sampling that you did)
 2. How the data should be transformed, including justifying your choices